JaredScar/Rattled/README.md

 - [ ] Multi-line variable declaration by keeping variable values in parenthesis

-- [ ] Keywords (if, for, while) ignore spacing and parenthesis when parsing their bodies and conditionals
+- [ ] Keywords (if, for, while) ignore spacing and equal amount of parenthesis when parsing their bodies and conditionals
 # Installation
 TBD
 # Documentation